 Through the long afternoon, Joshua Wyeth couldn’t have missed the whispers of rebellion.
 Despite the chill on that winter day, Dec.
 16, 1773, the 15-year-old’s hometown of Boston was steaming.
 For years, resentment against Great Britain had been building in the Massachusetts Bay Colony.
 Now that bottled-up anger was about to be unleashed on three ships in Boston Harbor and their main cargo: tea.

 A secret message made its way around the blacksmith shop where Joshua worked: The tea sitting on ships in Boston Harbor had to be destroyed.
-As night fell, about 100 men made their way through Boston’s streets to Griffin’s
+As night fell, about 100 men made their way through Boston’s streets to Griffin’s Wharf, where the ships had docked.
+Teenage apprentices, including Joshua, filed in among them.
+Many of the men wore blankets or shawls, as they imagined Native Americans might.

-“We had smeared our faces with grease and
+“We had smeared our faces with grease and soot” as a disguise, Joshua later recalled.

 Powerful British warships guarded the harbor.
 Would the ships fire on the men?
 Would soldiers come and throw them in jail?